-Amazon announced March 16 that it is hiring 100,000 workers to meet a huge surge in demand for its home delivery of goods.
+Amazon announced April 13 that it is hiring 75,000 more workers after already bringing on 100,000 people in a month to meet a huge surge in demand for its home delivery of goods.

-The company also said that it is increasing pay $2 an hour through April for “employees and partners who are in fulfillment centers, transportation operations, stores or those making deliveries so that others can remain at home.”
+The company had previously said that it is increasing pay $2 an hour through April for “employees and partners who are in fulfillment centers, transportation operations, stores or those making deliveries so that others can remain at home.”
 That means those jobs will pay $17 an hour at the minimum.

 The company says you can apply with no resume or previous work experience and get to work within seven days.